Court Reporting Services

 A court reporter (and court recorder) plays a significant role in ensuring the integrity and accuracy of the record.
 District judges select their preferred method of preserving the record.
 All stenotype reporters in the Alabama Middle District are real-time (simultaneous) reporters.
 The proceedings before magistrate judges are usually electronically recorded.
 Electronic audio recordings may be purchased from the Clerk's Office, or a transcript may be ordered.

 Court reporting students who are completing their internship are invited to come sit with one of our staff reporters to accrue hours for their judicial internship requirements.
-Please contact Risa Entrekin or Patricia Starkie for more information and scheduling.
+Please contact Patricia Starkie or Blanton Callen for more information and scheduling.

 Criminal cases 2007 to the present, and civil cases 2008 to the present, will not be archived.
 These files are available electronically on PACER.
 You are able to request certified or uncertified photocopies of selected documents or the entire case file directly from the Clerk's Office.